QMCPACK/qmc_workshop_2021/week8_spin-orbit_qmc/README.rst

   state_3  series 0  -5.188029 +/- 0.003165   0.282325 +/- 0.010537   0.0544
   state_4  series 0  -5.139926 +/- 0.002713   0.281456 +/- 0.013977   0.0548

+While these are relatively short calculations, we obtain the same energies (within statistical errorbars) to the underlying COCSI calcultions (**note: these are not production quality settings.
+We are just checking to see if there are any obvious problems.**).

+Now we are interested in calculating the same wavfunctions in VMC and DMC after optimization.
+The DMC should improve the relative energies between the states and have better agreement with the experimental splittings compared to the simple COSCI calculations.
-While these are relatively short calculations, we obtain the same energies (within statistical errorbars) to the underlying COCSI calcultions.
-To see how QMC can improve these, we can use ``convert4qmc`` to generate new input files that include jastrow optimization and VMC/DMC calculations.
+To see how QMC can improve these, we can use ``convert4qmc`` to generate new input files that include jastrow optimization blocks and VMC/DMC calculations.
 For each state, we do
 ::
   |-> convert4qmc -dirac cosci_dirac.out -TargetState 0 -prefix qmc_state_0
   |-> mpirun -np N qmcpack-complex qmc_state_0.qmc.in-wfj.xml | tee qmc_state_0.qmc.in-wfj.out